 An issuer credit obligation is a bond, for which the general creditworthiness of an operating entity or entities through direct or indirect recourse, is the primary source of repayment.
 Operating entity or entities includes holding companies with operating entity subsidiaries where the holding company has the ability to access the operating subsidiaries’ cash flows through its ownership rights.
 An operating entity may be any sort of business entity, not-for-profit organization, governmental unit, or other provider of goods or services, but not a natural person or “ABS Issuer" (as defined in paragraph 8).
 Examples of issuer credit obligations include, but are not limited to:

 i.
-Bonds issued by business development corporations, closed-end funds, or similar operating entities, in each case registered under the 1940 Act.
+Bonds issued by funds representing operating entities as described in paragraph 12.

+Likewise, distinguishing between a fund that represents an operating entity and a securitization vehicle that represents an ABS Issuer can involve similar ambiguity.
+Both types of entities may hold only passive investments and issue debt securities for which ultimate recourse upon default is to those investments.
+However, a clear distinction can generally be made by evaluating the substance of the entity and its primary purpose:

+A fund representing an operating entity has a primary purpose of raising equity capital and generating returns to its equity investors.
+Ancillary debt may be issued to fund operations or produce levered returns to equity holders.
+However, this is in service to meeting the fund's primary equity-investor objective.
+As a practical safe harbor, 1940-Act registered closed-end funds (CEFs) and business development corporations (BDCs), debt securities issued from the fund in accordance with permitted leverage ratios represent debt issued by operating entities and qualify as issuer credit obligations.
+This safe harbor for SEC-registered funds should not be viewed to extend to funds that are not SEC-registered by analogy, through comparison of leverage levels for example.
+All other funds should be classified in accordance with the determination of the issuer’s primary purpose.

+In contrast, an ABS Issuer has a primary purpose of raising debt capital and its structural terms and features serve to support this purpose.
+Perhaps most distinctively, in addition to the characteristics detailed in paragraph 8, the contractual terms of the structure generally define how each cash flow generated by the collateral is to be applied.
+There is generally little discretion afforded to the manager/servicer of the vehicle and any discretion that is allowed is narrowly defined in the contractual agreements.
+This hardwiring of debtholder protections allows for the issuance of higher amounts of leverage than would be possible for a fund representing an operating entity, further supporting the entity's primary purpose of raising debt capital.

 Proposed Revisions to Issue Paper No. 169:

 32. Whether an issuer of debt represents an operating entity or ABS Issuer is expected to be clear in most instances, but certain instances may be less clear.
 Ultimately, for an issuer credit obligation, it comes down to whether support for repayment consists of direct or indirect recourse to an operating entity or entities.
 In addition to “traditional bond” structures previously included in SSAP No. 26R, examples of issuer credit obligations include: